Mattéo Ahlinvi

-Mattéo Ahlinvi (born 2 July 1999) is a professional footballer who plays as midfielder for Ligue 2 club Dijon.
-Born in France, he represents the Benin national team.
+Mattéo Ahlinvi (born 2 July 1999) is a professional footballer who plays as midfielder in Russian First League for Arsenal Tula.
+Born in France, he plays for the Benin national team.

 Career

 In April 2019, Ahlinvi signed with Nîmes Olympique.
 He made his first team debut with Nîmes in a 3–0 Coupe de la Ligue win over RC Lens on 29 October 2019.
 He signed his first professional contract with the club in June 2020.

 On 14 June 2021, he signed a three-year contract with Dijon.

 International career

 Ahlinvi was born in France to a Beninese father and French mother.
 He was a youth international for France.
-He debuted for the Benin national team in a friendly 2-0 win over Gabon on 12 October 2020.
+He debuted for the Benin national team in a friendly 2–0 win over Gabon on 12 October 2020.

 Personal life

 Ahlinvi's brother Joris Ahlinvi is also a footballer, who was called up to represent the Benin national football team.